bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-After this, you learned about conditional rendering, which is necessary for React to be able to dynamically change webpage content.
-As part of this section, you learned how to set up conditional rendering using ternary operators to write simplified FL's conditions.
+<p>After this, you learned about conditional rendering, which is necessary for React to be able to dynamically change webpage content.
+As part of this section, you learned how to set up conditional rendering using ternary operators to write simplified FL's conditions.</p>
-The second lesson focused on using assets in React.
+<p>The second lesson focused on using assets in React.
 Here, you learn the assets of files that your app needs at run-time, like images, style sheets, fonts, video, or audio.
-You learned how developers keep assets organized in React, and about some common ways to import asset files.
+You learned how developers keep assets organized in React, and about some common ways to import asset files.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s18-g.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->